 The low FODMAP diet consists of three phases: elimination, reintroduction and personalization.

 Elimination phase - All high FODMAP foods should be eliminated.
 The length of this phase is generally 2 weeks but could be longer if you experience more severe gastrointestinal discomfort.
+The general recommendation is to follow this phase of the diet until you experience no IBS-related symptoms, which varies from person to person.

 Additionally, don't forget that the goal is not to eliminate FODMAPS entirely.
 Many healthy, nutritious foods contain FODMAPS.
 Sometimes, eliminating higher FODMAP foods leads to deficiencies in fiber, protein, and vitamins A, C, and D. For this reason, we highly recommend working with a Registered Dietitian / Nutritionist if you decide to implement a low FODMAP diet for IBS.